Call4Cloud | MMP-C | Autopilot | Device Preparation

 Ready For Attestation: A True Underdog Story

-This blog will show you what the “Ready for Attestation” flag truly means.
-I will also show you how to make sure the device is Ready for Attestation, so you won’t be getting the 0x81039001 error anymore!
+This blog will explain what the “Ready for Attestation” flag truly means and show you how to ensure the device is Ready for Attestation so you won’t get the 0x81039001 error anymore!

 1. Introduction